Avian Influenza Working Group

 - Farm Biosecurity: Code of Practice for Biosecurity in the Commercial Egg Industry (Jun 2003)

-The following link give access to website containing information on avian influenza and wild birds in the East Asian – Australasian Flyway.
+The following links give access to websites containing information on avian influenza and wild birds in the East Asian – Australasian Flyway.

 - EAAFP: How to battle bird flu?
 Saving wild birds, poultry and humans

 - Wetlands International: Asia-Pacific Working Group on Migratory Birds and Avian Influenza (Dec 2015)

 - FAO: Agriculture Department Animal Production and Health Division (2006) (disease updates: click [here])

 - The World Organisation for Animal Health (OIE): Avian Influenza Portal and Self-declaration publication (registration needed for updated news)